Investing in Real Estate? Don’t Ignore IRA Funds

 There are also certain regulations that you and your clients need to be aware of when it comes to investing in real estate with a self-directed IRA.
 One example is that self-directed IRAs are prohibited from holding any assets that are used for the owner’s personal benefit – so your client cannot buy a home with IRA funds and then live in it.

 Understanding how investors can use self-directed IRAs to invest in real estate can help you get a leg up on the competition and grow your business.
-If you’re a real estate professional and you want to learn more, please download our guide, Growing Your Real Estate Business Using Retirement Capital:

 This Blog does not provide investment, tax, or legal advice nor does it evaluate, recommend or endorse any advisory firm or investment vehicle.
 Investments are not FDIC insured and are subject to risk, including the loss of principal.